 So we have heard the term CBD interchangeable with the term cannabis and now I am adding the term hemp.
 Are you even more confused now?
 Don’t worry, you are not alone.
 So let’s discover….

 Hemp is the durable soft fiber from the Cannabis plant stem (stalk).
-So hemp and cannabis is from the same plant but hemp refers to only the stalk not the whole flower or buds.
+Hemp is tall with not much flowers.
+Where Marijuana has a shorter stalk and bushier flowers or buds.
+So think about hemp and cannabis this way… We have a head and we have feet.
+We are made up of components and/or constituents that make the entire body.
+This is just like these plants, but they grow different sizes of the components of the plant.
+So one may have stronger, larger feet, the other, a larger head.
 Both hemp and cannabis are members of the species Cannabis sativa and both contain the psychoactive component tetrahydrocannabinol (THC), yet they are distinct strains with unique biochemical compositions and uses.
-Industrial Hemp comes from the stalk only and has been used for commercial items including paper, textiles, clothing, biodegradable plastics, paint, insulation, biofuel, food, and animal feed.
-The CBD that is not hemp, would come from the whole flower part of the plant.
+When you see the term Industrial Hemp, this Hemp comes from the stalk only and has been used for commercial items including paper, textiles, clothing, biodegradable plastics, paint, insulation, biofuel, food, and animal feed.

 With the government restrictions on marijuana for the past 50 years, Hemp has become an option for many that have been unable to receive whole flower CBD as hemp naturally has a lower THC and higher Cannabidiol (CBD) making it a choice for those that want to stay within legal limits.
 Hemp contains CBD along with approximately 0.3 to 1.5 percent THC, but marijuana is typically 5 to 10 percent THC.
 Remember that medical marijuana may contain upwards of 20 percent THC, with the best strains going up to 30 percent.
-Therefore it is easier to produce the legal limit of THC in hemp.
+Therefore it is easier to produce the legal limit of THC in hemp, however more hemp plant is needed for extraction than that with marijuana.
 Hemp cultivation is legal in all of the US states due to the Agricultural Act of 2014.This act allows for industrial hemp cultivation if there is research on it being provided by the state or university programs.

 There are some risks to using CBD hemp especially for an organic purist.
 Hemp is a “bio-accumulator” meaning the plant naturally draws toxins from the soil.
 “Hemp is a good phytoremediator potential for heavy metals and radioactive cesium due to the possibility of using the phytoextracted material in industrial products.”
 Another risk is because so much more plant material is needed to be cultivated to create the oil, there is the possibility of extra solvents that may be used to fill that finished product.
 3rd party, state approved testing becomes very important as well as full spectrum lab reports regarding the THC constituents and the THC levels which should be readily available on company websites.